 “Good.
 Just make sure nobody is in the corridors leading back to the bridge before we leave,” a man responded.

-Two pairs of black security uniform boots marched past Odie’s peephole.
+Two pairs of black military boots marched past Odie’s peephole.
 The room beyond was seeped in shadow, lit only by the harsh emergency lights which followed the egress path to the exit door.

 Odie waited a moment, listening for more footsteps.
 When none came, he gently turned the doorknob and cracked the door.
 Through the opening, he could see the observation window which faced the antechamber connected to the airlock and docking port.

-Seems like you’re not supposed to be here… he thought, don’t do anything that will get you in trouble.
+Seems like you’re not supposed to be here.
+Don’t do anything that will get you in trouble.

-Or if the docking vessel isn’t pressurized, he thought.
+Or if the docking vessel isn’t pressurized.
 Maybe there was an accident on one of the miners, and they are trying to keep it quiet?

 It was the only explanation Odie could think of that made any sense.
 For a moment, he debated whether he should investigate further.
-He quickly decided it was worth looking into.
+He quickly decided it was worth looking into, as long as he wasn’t caught snooping around.

 Gently pushing open the door, Odie kept low to the floor as he crept closer to the observation window.
 He took up position in an unlit corner of the room where he could easily duck behind a console to hide if needed.